-Indication Imaging Study All after surgical resection See: Gastrointestinal/Pancreatic Neuroendocrine Cancers - Surveillance (ONC-15.5) Unresectable/metastatic disease on treatment with somatostatin analogues CT of involved body area no more frequently than every 3 months Unresectable/metastatic disease on treatment with chemotherapy CT of involved body area every 2 cycles (6 to 8 weeks) Progression of symptoms or elevation of tumor markers CT Chest without contrast (CPT[®] 71250) or CT Chest with contrast (CPT[®] 71260) And ONE of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) CT Abdomen and Pelvis without and with contrast (CPT[®] 74178) MRI Abdomen (CPT[®] 74183) and MRI Pelvis (CPT[®] 72197) without and with contrast
+Indication Imaging Study All after surgical resection See: Gastrointestinal/Pancreatic Neuroendocrine Cancers - Surveillance (ONC-15.5) Unresectable/metastatic disease on treatment with somatostatin analogues CT or MRI of involved body area no more frequently than every 3 months Unresectable/metastatic disease on treatment with chemotherapy CT or MRI of involved body area every 2 cycles (6 to 8 weeks) Suspected recurrence PET/CT (CPT® 78815) or PET/MRI (CPT® 78813 and CPT® 76498) with any ONE of the following SSR radiotracers: 68Ga-DOTATATE 68Ga-DOTATOC 64Cu-DOTATATE CT Chest without contrast (CPT® 71250) or CT Chest with contrast (CPT® 71260) And ONE of the following: CT Abdomen and Pelvis with contrast (CPT® 74177) CT Abdomen and Pelvis without and with contrast (CPT® 74178) MRI Abdomen (CPT® 74183) and MRI Pelvis (CPT® 72197) without and with contrast

-Indication Imaging Study Continued suspicion for recurrence with negative or inconclusive CT or MRI ONE of the following: Octreotide scan: Any one of the following planar imaging codes - CPT[®] 78801, 78802, or 78804 AND Any one of the following SPECT/SPECT-CT codes - CPT[®] 78803, 78830, 78831, 78832 PET/CT scan (CPT[®] 78815) with any ONE of the following SSR radiotracers: 68Ga-DOTATATE 68Ga-DOTATOC 64Cu-DOTATATE To assess candidacy for peptide receptor radionuclide therapy (PRRT) with Lutetium 177 Lu-dotatate PET/CT scan (CPT[®] 78815) with any ONE of the following SSR radiotracers: 68Ga-DOTATATE 68Ga-DOTATOC 64Cu-DOTATATE
+Indication Imaging Study Continued suspicion for recurrence with negative or inconclusive CT or MRI, and PET not available Octreotide scan: Any one of the following planar imaging codes - CPT[®] 78801, 78802, or 78804 AND Any one of the following SPECT/SPECT-CT codes - CPT[®] 78803, 78830, 78831, 78832 To assess candidacy for peptide receptor radionuclide therapy (PRRT) with Lutetium 177 Lu-dotatate PET/CT (CPT® 78815) or PET/MRI (CPT® 78813 and CPT® 76498) with any ONE of the following SSR radiotracers: 68Ga-DOTATATE 68Ga-DOTATOC 64Cu-DOTATATE

-For individuals with unresectable/metastatic disease, CT imaging of involved body area is recommended every 3 months if on somatostatin therapy versus every 2 cycles (6-8 weeks) if on chemotherapy.
-CT Chest and CT/MRI Abdomen/Pelvis is indicated for progression of symptoms or elevation of tumor markers while Octreotide scan or SSR PET/CT if conventional imaging is negative/inconclusive.
-To assess for candidacy for peptide receptor radionuclide therapy (PRRT) with Lutetium Lu-177 dotatate (Lutathera), any of the 3 SSR PET/CT options are supported.
+NCCN recommends that for any suspected recurrence of disease, PET/CT or PET/ MRI be performed in addition to systemic diagnostic imaging.
+For individuals with unresectable/metastatic disease, NCCN states that "anatomic imaging should generally be performed every 12 weeks-12 months based on clinical or pathologic signs of aggressiveness".
+Thus, CT imaging of involved body area is recommended every 3 months if on somatostatin therapy versus every 2 cycles (6-8 weeks) if on chemotherapy.
+To assess for candidacy for peptide receptor radionuclide therapy (PRRT) with Lutetium Lu-177 dotatate (Lutathera), any of the 3 SSR PET/CT or PET/ MRI options are supported.
+The NCCN states octreotide scans are "much less sensitive for defining SSTR-positive disease than PET".
+Thus, these guidelines reserve octreotide scans as a problem-solving tool if PET is inconclusive or not available.
+(NCCN, 2025)